Doctors conducting surgery

 Other Adjuvant Therapy

-Temozolomide, a drug used to treat glioblastoma, has recently been reported as effective with low-grade spinal cord gliomas, including spinal cord intramedullary ependymoma.
-However, there are no reports on the effectiveness of TMZ for Myxopapillary Ependymoma.
+Temozolomide, a drug used to treat glioblastoma, recently reported scientific information about it being effective with low-grade spinal cord gliomas, including spinal cord intramedullary ependymoma.
+However, at this time, scientists and doctors do know if TMZ is effective for Myxopapillary Ependymoma.
 To this end, TMZ has been presented as a possible option for adjuvant therapy in multiple recurrent Myxopapillary Ependymomas.
 TMZ showed significant efficacy in recurrent spinal cord Myxopapillary Ependymoma.

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.